This article is part of our Explore Your World Through Language campaign.

 Rouler dans la farine

 Meaning: To be duped – so if someone has deceived you, they have effectively rolled you in flour (and made you look like a fool).

 Translation: To have the wooden face

 Meaning: To be hungover – this refers to the dry mouth and unquenchable thirst of the morning after a night of heavy drinking.

 Translation: To comb the giraffe

-Meaning: To engage in a long, pointless task– this one is quite self-explanatory: why on earth would you ever attempt to brush a giraffe?
+Meaning: To engage in a long, pointless task – this one is quite self-explanatory: why on earth would you ever attempt to comb a giraffe?